-Morel Mushrooms Vegetable Saute is an easy to make, Low-Carb, Low-Sugar, Vegetarian side dish.
+Morel Mushroom Vegetable Saute is a easy to make, Low-Carb, Low-Sugar, Gluten free, Vegetarian side dish.
 Want it vegan?
 Use vegetable broth instead of chicken broth.
 Done in 30 minutes!

 The most astonishing thing!
 Morel Mushrooms have volunteered themselves right into our garden’s onion row!
 Strange things happen when you’re gone for a few days.
 Spring is such a gift.
 These mushrooms are a delightful find!
 Call us happy, if confused.